aneoconsulting/ArmoniK/README.ON-PREMISE.md

 1. Download the latest package:
      * WSL2 Linux kernel update package for x64 machines
 2. Run the update package downloaded in the previous step.
-(Double-click to run - you will be prompted for elevated permissions, select ‘yes’ to approve this installation.)
+(Double-click to run - you will be prompted for elevated permissions, select `yes` to approve this installation.)

 Once the installation is complete, move on to the next step - setting WSL 2 as your default version when installing new Linux distributions.